Kyoto Animation arson attack: Perpetrator

 Shinji Aoba (青葉 真司, Aoba Shinji) was identified as the suspect by police.
 He was born on May 16, 1978, in Urawa, Saitama, Japan.
 He was 41 years old at the time of the attack.

-Investigators say Aoba is a high school graduate, who attended evening school.
-They also say he worked part-time at the Saitama prefectural government for three years until 1998.
+Investigators said Aoba is a high school graduate who attended evening school.
+They also said he worked part-time at the Saitama prefectural government for three years until 1998.
 His father died when he was 21 years old.
-After that he lost contact with his siblings and it is believed he lived alone.
+After that he lost contact with his siblings, and it is believed he lived alone.
 Aoba went from job to job, and was later involved in a robbery.
 He was admitted to a rehabilitation facility for offenders in Saitama City in 2016, when he was 38.
 Aoba was in the facility for six months.
-After that he is believed to have lived alone in an apartment in Saitama City for about three years.
-He reportedly resided there until the attack on the animation studio occurred.
+After that, he is believed to have lived alone in an apartment in Saitama City for about three years.
+He reportedly resided there until the attack on the animation studio.
 The resident of the apartment next door says Aoba banged on his door four days before the arson attack and blamed him for noise that was coming from a different unit.
 Although the resident tried to explain that he was not making the noise, he said Aoba suddenly grabbed him by the collar.
 He said he found it impossible to communicate with the defendant.
 Police say Aoba traveled to Kyoto three days before the incident and visited the site of the animation studio building before buying items for the attack.

 According to locals, a man resembling Aoba was spotted near Studio 1 in the days before the incident.
 He was also reported to have visited several places of interest related to Sound!
 Euphonium around the city in days prior to the attack.

-Immediately following the attack, Aoba fled the scene after being chased by employees of the studio but was apprehended by the Kyoto Prefectural Police near Rokujizō Station of Keihan Electric Railway, about 100 m from the studio; Aoba was then taken to a hospital with severe burns to the legs, chest, and face.
+Immediately following the attack, Aoba fled the scene, chased by employees of the studio, but was apprehended by the Kyoto Prefectural Police near Rokujizō Station of Keihan Electric Railway, about 100 m from the studio; Aoba was then taken to a hospital with severe burns to the legs, chest, and face.

-During his transport to the hospital, Aoba admitted to having started the fire, for revenge, accusing the studio of "ripping off" or "plagiarising" (パクリやがって, pakuri yagatte) his novels.
+During his transport to the hospital, Aoba admitted to having started the fire, for revenge, accusing the studio of "ripping off" or "plagiarising" his novels.
 (Note: Plagiarism reports from many sources.)
 Initially, company president Hideaki Hatta had stated that there was no record of anyone submitting work to their annual writing contest under Aoba's name.
-Subsequently, Kyoto Animation revealed that they had received a draft novel from Aoba; however, it did not pass the first-stage assessment and was forgotten, and its contents were confirmed to have no similarities to any of their published works.
+Subsequently, Kyoto Animation revealed that they had received a draft novel from Aoba; however, it did not pass the first-stage assessment and was forgotten, and its contents were confirmed to have no meaningful similarities to any of their published works.